 What are you doing to make sure worship environments are safe?

 As mentioned previously, all of our FC Kids environments are cleaned and disinfected between each service.
 This includes any surface or toy that children may touch, as well as bathrooms and door handles.
 Likewise, all of the door handles and bathrooms in the Atrium are disinfected before and after each service.
 Each week the building is deep cleaned in preparation for the coming Sunday, and all environments are prepared for the weekend worship experiences.
 In addition, there are a multitude of hand sanitizing stations located across campus that we encourage everyone to use.
-Finally, all of our volunteers have their temperature taken before they are allowed to serve on Sundays.
+Finally, all of our volunteers are asked to wear masks, and have their temperature taken before they are allowed to serve on Sundays.

 What will the worship experience be like?

-- All water fountains will be disabled.
+- Water fountains are disabled.